Jeysiva-apjs/Jeysiva-apjs/README.md

-- 👋 Greetings, I'm Jey!
+- Greetings, I'm Jey!
-- 👀 My passion lies in the realm of software development.
+- I am a software engineer.
-- 🌱 Presently, I'm learning and building REST APIs using Spring Boot.
+- Working on few cool personal projects as well.
-- 📫 Feel free to connect with me through email at jeysiva.apjs@gmail.com or
+- Feel free to connect with me through email at jeysiva.apjs@gmail.com or
-- 📫 Reach out on LinkedIn via https://www.linkedin.com/in/jeysiva-apjs.
+- Reach out on LinkedIn via https://www.linkedin.com/in/jeysiva-apjs.

 <!---
 Jeysiva-apjs/Jeysiva-apjs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.